-'Morning Sun' is from a new class of wild plum selected as a seedling of 'Wild Goose' of Prunus hortulana.
+'Morning Sun' is from a new class of wild plum selected as a seedling of 'Wild Goose' of Prunus hortulana which is indigenous to North America.
 The yields are nearly 4 times the original species selection with a more upright sturdy tree and clean foliage.
 The sweet and tart fruit is excellent for fresh eating, jam, preserves and pies.
 The fruits are highly resistant to plum curculio.
 In completely no spray situations there may be some attempted entry into the fruit by curculio larvae.
 This causes a small black spot to form on the fruit exuding a clear liquid which encapsulates the larvae thereby not letting the insect penetrate and mature within the fruit.
 There are no fungal diseases on the fruit or foliage including mildew.
 The leaves are clean and remain so through the fall which helps give good return bloom the following year.
 The clustering fruit ripens starting in early August and continues for two to three weeks.
 Harvested more in the yellow stage before the fruit turns red, the tartness of the fruit is increased.

 Unlike the original clonal 'Wild Goose', 'Morning Sun' does not drop its leaves early or have excessive damage due to fungal or insect damage which helps make it much more vigorous and higher yielding.
 This is the reason this seedling was selected.
 The flavor is more tart with a dense flesh.
 Fruit could easily be shipped or packed in containers without fear of turning to mush or breaking down once picked.